-These Egg Bites Recipe are a copycat of Starbucks Sous Vide egg bites but WITHOUT the sous vide machine or molds!
-Instead, I use a mini muffin tin and two other tricks making these super moist and ready in under 15 minutes!
+These Starbucks Copycat Egg Bites Recipe are made WITHOUT a sous vide machine or molds!
+Instead, I use a mini muffin tin and simply pop them in the oven!
+After many tests, I've discovered the trick to making the BEST egg bites that are super moist AND ready in under 15 minutes!

-The first time I tried Starbucks sous vide egg bites I was hooked.
+The first time I tried Starbucks' sous vide egg bites I was hooked.
 They were super moist and full of flavor!
-I immediately wanted to know what the heck "sous vide" was and how I could make them at home.
+I immediately wanted to know what the heck "sous vide" was and how I could make them at home myself.

 My Trick For Making These "Sous Vide"

-I am not talking about a tbsp.
-I am talking about ½ cup.
+I am not talking about a splash either.
+I am talking ½ cup.
 If you don't use a good amount of milk, cream or another milk substitute, your egg bites will turn out dry.
+Cream or half and half will give you creamier bites that are great for keto dieting.

 Sous vide cooking is all about low and slow.
-So why not try low and slow in the oven?
+So to get these right, I knew I had to go low and slow in the oven.
 The baking temperature I set my oven to is 275 degrees F. It cooks the eggs quick enough but not TOO quick to where they dry out.

 I love both Starbucks egg white bites AND their gruyere and bacon bites.
-I have made these cups both ways!
-You can vary the ingredients however you like just don't remove the amount of milk or change the bake time!
+I have made these cups both ways and loved them equally.
+My tip is to vary, substitute or swap out ingredients however you like...just don't remove the amount of milk or change the baking temperature.
+Those are key ingredients in making these "sous vide" style.

 - Caramelized onions

 Okay.
-Now that you know my tricks to making these sous vide, I wanted to share the secret ingredient I like to add to my scrambled eggs AND egg bites.
+Now that you know my tricks to making these "sous vide" in the oven, I wanted to share the secret ingredient I like to add to my scrambled eggs AND also to my egg bites.
+And that is...

 If you're not an egg-ketchup lover, that's fine.
-But adding it to the egg mix before baking just works.
+But adding it to the egg mix before baking just works period.
 It is that one ingredient that people may not be able to put their finger on but will LOVE!
+I guarantee it.

 Meal prepping?
-Well these egg muffins are perfect for freezing!
+Well these copycat egg bites are perfect to make in advance!
 Just make sure you follow these tips...

 Freeze for up to 4-6 weeks.